CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 	c.
 On the right most drop down select the scenario you want to calculate performance metrics

-Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir
 	d.
 Select **All Years** and demand site as **Logan**

 	e.
 Units are Acre-foot and All months (12) and No comparison selection and export result in excel